 Walk in the footsteps of an American legend at the Walt Disney Hometown Museum in Marceline.
 The animation pioneer lived in the town for a few short years, but the community had a lasting impact on him and his work.
 Main Street USA at Disneyworld and Disneyland was modeled after Marceline’s downtown.
 Explore more than 10,000 square feet of gallery space filled with Disney family artifacts, displayed inside the town’s restored 1913 Santa Fe Railway Station.

-From Hannibal, it's a 90-minute drive west to see the boyhood home of General of the Armies, John J. "Black Jack" Pershing (September 1860-July 1948).
-Pershing was and is the highest ranking military officer in U.S. history.
-He lived in Laclede from age 6 (1866) until 1882, when he left for West Point.
-Tours of the house and exhibits in Prairie Mound School interpret his life.
+Visit the boyhood home of General of the Armies, John J. "Black Jack" Pershing, the highest ranking military officer in U.S. history.
+Pershing lived in Laclede from 1866 until he left for West Point in 1882.
+Tours the house and exhibits in the Prairie Mound School.

-From the Carver site in Diamond, it's about 50 miles to Republic and Wilson's Creek National Battlefield.
-Fought on August 10, 1861, the Battle of Wilson's Creek was a pivotal battle in Missouri and the second major battle of the Civil War.
-More than 2,500 Union and Confederate soldiers were killed, wounded or declared missing during the five hours of intense fighting.
+Fought on August 10, 1861, the Battle of Wilson's Creek was a pivotal conflict in Missouri and the second major battle of the Civil War.
+A five-mile self-guided driving tour at Wilson’s Creek National Battlefield, located near Republic, takes visitors through the battlefield where than 2,500 Union and Confederate soldiers were killed, wounded or declared missing during the five hours of intense fighting.

 Explore the birthplace and legacy of a famed African American scientist, educator and humanitarian at the George Washington Carver National Monument in Diamond.
 Carver discovered 300 uses for peanuts and hundreds more for soybeans, pecans and sweet potatoes.
 The national monument is the first one dedicated to a black American and the first to honor someone other than a president.